mohaidr/LPS/readme.md

     -sr, --saveResponse, --saveresponse: Option to save HTTP responses, defaults to False.
     -p, --payload, --Payload <payload>: Request payload, can be a path to a file or inline text.

 `lps [command] [options]`

+This command is used to set up a new test plan.
+You specify the test name, number of clients that will simulate the load, and the ramp-up period among other settings.
+This is the foundational step where you define the basic parameters of your load test.

 ### Create Test
 `Command: lps create [options]`